yongxuUSTC/DNN-for-speech-enhancement/README.md

 This code is only for research.
-If you want to use it for commercial reason, please contact me: yong.xu.ustc@gmailc.om
+If you want to use it for commercial reason, please contact me: yong.xu.ustc@gmail.com

 GPU code for Deep neural network (DNN) based speech enhancement